 You're going to really want to do extensive research on the different kinds of Japanese art used in tattoos and of course, their history and meaning, and how you feel it applies to you and how you relate and connect with it.
 This is going to be like a piece of art on your body, so you want to ensure that each and every detail is something you connect with on a deeper level.
 Do your research and also have a word with your tattoo artist, and work together on what your final image will look like so that you avoid getting a nasty surprise.

 The most popular images for Japanese-themed tattoos incorporate deeply meaningful symbolism, and include things like dragons, carp, tigers, geisha, and cherry blossoms.

 Consider the Technique

-There is actually a tattooing technique that is exclusive to the Japanese culture, and it is known as Tebori.
-Tebori literally translated means to "carve by hand.
+There is actually a tattooing technique that is exclusive to the Japanese culture, and it is known as tebori, which literally translates as "carve by hand."
 This is an ancient Japanese tradition and, while it is much more painful, it is done in such a way that over the long term, the color and detail doesn't fade.
 You can consider getting it done this way, but again, you need to make sure that you go to a professional.

 It Will be Expensive